Altinn/altinn-studio-docs/content/app/development/configuration/startup/_index.en.md

 weight: 500
 ---

-In `applicationmetadata.json` there is an option to configure the behavior of app-frontend when a user navigates with a direct link to the application.
+In `applicationmetadata.json` there is an option to configure the user interface when a user navigates to a direct link to the application.
 This is done in the field `onEntry.show` where you have the possibility to set the values `new-instance` (default) or `select-instance`.
 Standard behaviour if this field is not present is to create a new instance for the user.